AbuRaihan32/Yummy-food-client-side/README.md

  <br/>

-The technologies which i have used :
+The technologies which i have used:
-   1. react.js     2. javaScript    3. tailwind    4. mongodb    5. express.js    6. node.js    7. firebase
+   1. react.js     2. javaScript    3. tailwind      4. firebase    5. react-hook-form     6. react-router-dom    7. tanstack query